dali-lab/build/milestones/week03/index.md

 ### Des:
-* [Connecting Features](connecting-features.md) - consolidate user research and sketch out possible connections + solutions to the problems you identified
+* [Connecting Features](connecting-features.md) - consolidate features and sketch out possible connections + solutions
-* [Paper Sketches](paper-sketches.md) - give these features a shape and form to get on the same page
+* [Paper Sketches](paper-sketches.md) - give these features a shape and form to get everyone on the same page

 ### Dev: